 Not Worth the Risk

-We can expect multiple launches per year—maybe even one per month.
-These will cause noise, light, air emissions that may include odor, vibration, and closures that will be noticed on Cumberland Island.
-Under a worse but predictable scenario, rocket launches at Spaceport Camden will fail.
+If approved, Camden would have experienced multiple launches per year—maybe even one per month.
+These would have caused noise, light, air emissions that may include odor, vibration, and closures that will be noticed on Cumberland Island.
+Under a worse but predictable scenario, rocket launches at Spaceport Camden would fail.
 These failures usually occur within the first few minutes of the launch.
-Rocket failures that occur over Cumberland Island may cause falling debris, chemical spills, and fire.
-Due to the remote location of Cumberland Island, it is unlikely that pollution or a fire would be contained before causing catastrophic damage to property, wildlife, and habitat—some of which would be irreversible.
+Rocket failures that occur over Cumberland Island may have caused falling debris, chemical spills, and fire.
+Due to the remote location of Cumberland Island, it is unlikely that pollution or a fire would be contained before causing catastrophic damage to property, wildlife, and habitat—some of which would have been irreversible.

-One Hundred Miles has been working since 2015 to prevent Spaceport Camden from launching rockets over our coast.
-We have built a network of thousands of concerned citizens and partnered with dozens of partner organizations to ensure robust civic discourse informs local, state, and federal decision-making regarding the project.
+Starting in 2015, One Hundred Miles worked to prevent Spaceport Camden from launching rockets over our coast.
+We built a network of thousands of concerned citizens and partnered with dozens of partner organizations to ensure robust civic discourse informs local, state, and federal decision-making regarding the project.
 In 2018, OHM staff was appointed by County Commissioners to sit on the Spaceport Camden Environmental Subcommittee.
 This body worked for the better part of a year to prepare comments for the project’s Draft Environmental Impact Statement.

-Over the years, as we have worked to understand the facts about how spaceports impact other U.S.communities and to seek specific information about Spaceport Camden has run into roadblocks in Camden County.
+Over the years, we have worked to understand the facts about how spaceports impact other U.S.communities.
+Our search for specific information about Spaceport Camden ran into roadblocks in the county.
 In 2019, the Southern Environmental Law Center filed a lawsuit on our behalf against the county for withholding information about the spaceport.
 In 2020, we took over the grassroots effort to collect signatures on an official petition that was submitted to a judge on December 14, 2021.
-Because more than 10% of the registered voters in Camden County signed the petition, the judge set a date for a referendum that if passed, will repeal Camden County’s decision to purchase the site where Spaceport Camden will be located.
+Because more than 10% of the registered voters in Camden County signed the petition, the judge set a date for a referendum that would repeal Camden County’s decision to purchase the site where Spaceport Camden will be located.

 Spaceport Camden in the News